What is Inventory Management?

 When evaluating inventory management solutions, consider:

-- periodic inventory management: inventory valuation system for financial reporting purposes in which a physical count of the inventory is performed at specific intervals; best suited for smaller businesses that don't keep too much stock in their inventory.
-For such businesses, it's easy to perform a physical inventory count.
-It's also far simpler to estimate the cost of goods sold over designated periods of time.
+inventory valuation system for financial reporting purposes in which a physical count of the inventory is performed at specific intervals; best suited for smaller businesses that don’t keep too much stock in their inventory.
+For such businesses, it’s easy to perform a physical inventory count.
+It’s also far simpler to estimate the cost of goods sold over designated periods of time.

-- barcode inventory management: a bar code is assigned to and printed on a label attached to each product that is readable by a scanner; a code can reflect supplier, dimensions, weight, location (bin/shelf in a warehouse or stockroom), etc., and be synchronized with the business’ inventory management system; smart barcodes are required for marketplaces such as Amazon and Alibaba.
+A bar code is assigned to and printed on a label attached to each product that is readable by a scanner; a code can reflect supplier, dimensions, weight, location (bin/shelf in a warehouse or stockroom), etc., and be synchronized with the business’ inventory management system; smart barcodes are required for marketplaces such as Amazon and Alibaba.

-- RFID inventory management: RFID tags allow readers to read product data; stock control software uses radio waves to communicate with and write data to the tag for real-time updating in place.
+RFID tags allow readers to read product data; stock control software uses radio waves to communicate with and write data to the tag for real-time updating in place.

-- manual inventory management: inventory is updated, maintained and controlled by physically counting the inventory items on a frequent basis—a labor-intensive, error-prone exercise.
+inventory is updated, maintained and controlled by physically counting the inventory items on a frequent basis—a labor-intensive, error-prone exercise.

-- perpetual inventory management: records the sale or purchase of inventory immediately through the use of a computerized point-of-sale (POS) system and enterprise asset management software; detailed view of changes in inventory with immediate reporting of the amount of inventory in stock, accurately reflecting the level of goods on hand; supports EOQ calculation for automated replenishment.
+Records the sale or purchase of inventory immediately through the use of a computerized point-of-sale (POS) system and enterprise asset management software; detailed view of changes in inventory with immediate reporting of the amount of inventory in stock, accurately reflecting the level of goods on hand; supports EOQ calculation for automated replenishment.
 Read about how a powerful inventory and order management system tracks every transaction and maintains accurate inventory balances everywhere.